kseniiaross/kseniiaross/README.md

 <h3 align="center"><b>Real-Time Chat App | Live Link </b></h3>

+<h4 align="center"><b>This is a real-time chat application built using Flask-SocketIO for the backend and React with TypeScript for the frontend.
+The project supports real-time communication via WebSockets, allowing users to send and receive messages in a chatroom in real-time. </b></h4>

 <h3 align="center"><b>Personal Dashboard | Live Link </b></h3>

 <h3 align="center"><b>Task Management App | Live Link    </b></h3>